 Mmmmm turkey!
 I only make it once a year, but it’s a favorite.
-There are lots of exotic recipes out there for cooking your Thanksgiving bird, but my family tradition has always been the stuffed-to-the-gills version, with homemade bread stuffing and roasted right inside the bird in the oven (see image above).
+There are lots of exotic recipes out there for cooking your Thanksgiving bird, but my family tradition has always been the stuffed-to-the-gills version, with homemade bread stuffing and roasted right inside the bird in the oven.

 Nowadays we all know it is not a good idea to eat stuffing baked inside the turkey.
 Sad, but true.
-So even though I am likely to take my chances this Thanksgiving, below please find an easy aromatics recipe for stuffing the bird; the aromatics get thrown out and you get to eat the much safer, baked-outside-the-bird bread stuffing.
+So instead, I have spent years perfecting the “aromatics” – stuffed bird.
 This recipe keeps your bird moist while allowing it to brown beautifully.

 Serve with lots of homemade gravy!
 I will post a gravy recipe this Thanksgiving, I keep forgetting to do that 🙂

 One fresh or thawed turkey, anywhere from 10 to 20 pounds

 1/2 stick butter, melted